hashicorp/terraform-plugin-framework/docs/design/diagnostics.md

 func (d Diagnostics) toTfprotov6Diagnostics() []*tfprotov6.Diagnostic
 ```

 This solves many requirements, allowing the framework to own the abstraction and provide ergonomic methods.
-However, this implementation is tightly coupled to the underlying implementation and does not introduce protections against backwards compatibility issues.
-Since the data fields are strongly associated with the type, implementors inside and outside the framework are bound to the initial implementation details.
-If those details are not exported and instead hidden behind a constructor function, e.g.
+The `Diagnostic` field could also not be exported and instead hidden behind constructor function(s), e.g.

 ```go
 type Diagnostic struct {